kateuj/coffee_cram/README.md

   * After troubleshooting I rewrote my code so that each increase in points was written in a separate function and then called within the playerWin function, which allowed it to start the function when the playerWin function is triggered, whereas before it was not being triggered by anything.

 * **Timer issues**
-  * I had a lot of issues getting the timer to function the way I wanted it to.
+  * I had a lot of issues getting the timer to function the way I wanted it to:
-  * *It would not refresh to full 15 seconds when a pop-up was closed*
+    * It would not refresh to full 15 seconds when a pop-up was closed
-  * *It would run twice as fast if the user clicked on the 'how to play' button during game play and returned to the game*
+    * It would run twice as fast if the user clicked on the 'how to play' button during game play and returned to the game*
-  * *The timer would start before the user clicks off the first pop-up*
+    * The timer would start before the user clicks off the first pop-up

     ![Old timer code](assets/readme-images/old-timer-function-code.png)